mikechambers/dcli/examples/README.md

 This is particularly useful on Windows when playing Crucible, as it will display a notification as you load into the map, telling you which map you are loading into.

+### [mail_report][mail_report]

+Bash script that uses dclics to generate and send a email report of weekly Crucible stats.
+Can be scheduled as part of a crontab job to automate sending.

+Requires that a sendmail client is configured on system (although that should be easy to change in the scripts).
+Requires a newer version of Bash, so you may need to upgrade if running on OS X. Read script for configuration info.

 ### Snippets

 #### Grab and print a single value